If you make exercise a regular part of your life, it can even lower your A1c.

 Some gyms also have certified trainers on staff to help you exercise safely.

 If you have type 2 diabetes and are thinking of joining a gym, you should know a few things.

 Before You Go

 Find out what’s right for you.
 Talk to your doctor about which kinds of exercise are best for you.
-Make sure she tells you what your blood glucose level should be before, during, and after exercise.
-She can also talk to you about what to eat and when to eat it to manage your blood sugar on days when you’re active.
+Make sure they tell you what your blood glucose level should be before, during, and after exercise.
+They can also talk to you about what to eat and when to eat it to manage your blood sugar on days when you’re active.